dotnet/AspNetCore.Docs/docs/conceptual-overview/dnx.rst

     dnu commands install MyCommand

-For more information on using and creating commands see :doc:`\dnx\using-commands`.
+For more information on using and creating commands see :doc:`/dnx/commands`.

 .. _dnx-concept-apphost: